The Québec maritime Blog

 - Baleen whales (5 species in Québec / 11 species worldwide)

-To prepare for your next whale-watching excursion, here are some tips to help you identify the most common species found in Côte-Nord.
+To prepare you for your next whale-watching excursion, here are some tips to help you identify the most common species found in our regions.

 Atlantic white-sided dolphin

-This species is most likely to be observed between Pointe-des-Monts and Havre-Saint-Pierre.
-Atlantic white-sided dolphins swim in pods of hundreds of individuals and love to play in the wake of passing boats.
-They are fast, acrobatic swimmers that often leap, exposing their whole body.
+In Côte-Nord, Atlantic white-sided dolphins are most likely to be observed between Pointe-des-Monts and Havre-Saint-Pierre.
+This species can also be seen in Gaspésie, in the waters off Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher Percé.
+These dolphins swim in pods of hundreds of individuals and love to play in the wake of passing boats.
+They are fast, acrobatic swimmers that often leap in the air, exposing their whole body.

 - White belly

-- Tall, sharply pointed and curved-back dorsal fin
+- Tall, sharply pointed dorsal fin that curves back

-Sperm whales prefer very deep waters and can sometimes be seen in the St. Lawrence Estuary, particularly in the Tadoussac and Grandes-Bergeronnes sectors.
-This is a whale you will probably recognize since it was immortalized in Herman Melville’s Moby Dick.
+Sperm whales prefer very deep waters and can sometimes be seen in the St. Lawrence Estuary, particularly in the Tadoussac and Les Bergeronnes areas in Côte-Nord.
+You’ll probably recognize this whale since it was immortalized in Herman Melville’s Moby Dick.
 The sperm whale’s distinctive bushy blow is angled forward and to the left; it also slowly lifts its triangular-shaped tail very high out of the water before beginning a deep dive.

 - Dark wrinkled skin behind the head

-- Small bumps along back, between dorsal fin and tail
+- Small bumps along back, from dorsal fin to tail flukes

 - Grey back and flanks, pinkish white belly